einarjon/adventofcode.sh/2015/README.md

  1. Switch to select what to do.
 Use substring index magic.
 Fixed strings of 1000 ones and zeros to make life easier.
 Swap is a bother, and uses string substitution.
  2. A million countable items in bash are always a bother.
 Using $(tr ...) allows me to store 62 values per character in a string, but it's extremely slow.
 Awk is around 30 times faster.

+*Update:* By collecting all the changes in an array and doing single $(tr ...) subshell call per input line, part 1 is over 2x faster.
+Part 2 is 40x faster, and outperforms awk.

 ### 07.sh
  1. After setting up, loop through all values and evaluate it to a number if all parameters have been evaluated.
 Takes about 100 iterations through all values.
 Run in a subshell to keep the namespace clean for part 2.